storj/docs/app/dcs/third-party-tools/photos-plus/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/TMipi78UFMC_XlLSWX_W1_img2806.png)

 11\.
 Click **Start** to begin synchronizing your library.
-You may check via the Storj DCS dashboard or use any of our command line tools to see if your library has been backed up to Storj.
+You may check via the Storj dashboard or use any of our command line tools to see if your library has been backed up to Storj.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/tEymuK4I_atEURjaPffbs_img2866.png)